 Did you know that there is a reliable way to succeed in product innovation?
 Most of the projects fail even before they get released to the public, it is difficult to succeed with a new idea or even enhance a product.
 We have the answer to the question “How can I make sure I am going to succeed where thousands of others have failed?”
 The Leaware team has been working on many successful projects where clients were asking themselves the same question.
 Let’s start with some well-known examples to make it clear and to show easily what is innovation about.

 Surely you remember devices such as portable CD players or MP3 players.
 Have you ever wondered why people don’t use these devices anymore?
 How did it happen that they were replaced by solutions such as Spotify and Apple Music?
 After all, they were very popular and used by millions of people around the world.
 But something had to happen that they joined the circle of technological products that future generations will encounter mainly in museums.

 Have you ever wondered how to make your new digital product successful like Spotify?
 I can assure you that it is not just a matter of luck.
 In this article, I will put you on the right track to maximize the probability that the solution you are working on (or thinking of) becomes a successful digital product.
-I will use the example of Spotify, mainly due to the fact that I use it myself.
-But I have in mind all cloud solutions such as Apple Music, Deezer and Amazon Music.
+I will use the example of Spotify, mainly because I use it myself.
+But I have in mind all cloud solutions such as Apple Music, Deezer, and Amazon Music.

 What does Spotify help me with, and what did a CD player allow me to do?